niebl/GeoSoft2_Gruppe2/README.md

 ### Testing
 Instructions to test the running application

-* Once JMeter is installed, navigate to the bin folder of your jmeter path and open the jmeter.bat file
+* Once JMeter is installed, navigate to the bin folder of your JMeter path and open the jmeter.bat file

-* Then open the .jmx file, accessible in the project folder
+* Then open the .jmx file, accessible in the project folder, within the JMeter application

+* Start the test and wait until it is finished or change the settings of the Thread Group as you like and start afterwards

+* Click on some of the attached listeners to see the test results